GSA-TTS/FAC/backend/schemas/README.md

 # Updating the Cluster Names

-1. Review the latest [OMB Compliance Supplement](https://www.fac.gov/compliance/) cluster listings usually in a table/matrix.
+1. Review the latest [OMB Compliance Supplement](https://www.fac.gov/compliance/) cluster listings, usually in a table/matrix.
 2. Compare dataset with [existing Cluster Names](`backend/schemas/source/data/cluster-names.csv`)
 3. Add any new cluster names
 4. See below to regenerate schemas and templates.